MischaU8/yumyum/modelling/create-knurling_-139iAnq8BE.md

 Uploaded: 2023-05-13

-yum yum Floyd here with a quick look at generating knurling and plasticity for this example we'll add knurling to this cylinder start by creating a line that snaps to the bottom and top Edge like so
+yum yum Floyd here with a quick look at generating knurling in Plasticity for this example we'll add knurling to this cylinder start by creating a line that snaps to the bottom and top Edge like so